-West Africa threatens force on Niger coup leaders, French Embassy attacked | Law-Order
+West Africa threatens force on Niger coup leaders, French embassy attacked | Law-Order

 Although the financial sanctions led to defaults on debt - in Mali in particular - such measures have tended to hurt civilians more than the military leaders who seized power in some of the world's poorest countries, political analysts say.
 Timelines to restore civilian rule have been agreed in all three countries, but there has been little progress implementing them.
 The military coup in Niger, which began unfolding on Wednesday, has been widely condemned by neighbours and international partners including the United States, the United Nations, the African Union, the European Union and former colonial power France.

-They have all refused to recognise the new leaders led by General Abdourahamane Tiani, who commands the presidential guard.
-Niger has been a key ally in Western campaigns against insurgents linked to al Qaeda and Islamic State in the Sahel, and there are fears that the coup could open the door to greater Russian influence there.
+They have all refused to recognise the new leaders led by General Abdourahamane Tiani.
+Niger has been a key ally in Western campaigns against insurgents linked to al Qaeda and Islamic State in the Sahel, and there are concerns that the coup could open the door to greater Russian influence there.
 Thousands of French troops were forced to withdraw from neighbouring Mali and Burkina Faso following coups there.

 Niger is one of the poorest countries in the world, receiving close to $2 billion a year in official development assistance, according to the World Bank.
 The United States, France, Italy and Germany have troops there on military training and missions to fight Islamist insurgents.
 Niger is also the world's seventh-biggest producer of uranium, the radioactive metal widely used for nuclear energy and in nuclear weapons, as well as for treating cancer.